scribe-security/docs/docs/use-cases/source-code-integrity.md

 To learn more about how *Valint* is used to sign evidence and about `sigstore-github`, check out *Valint*'s sign-verify [page](../../docs/signVerify "Signing And Verifying Evidence").

-You can run this workflow manually or make it automatic by removing the commenting on the *'push:'* section.
-Obviously running it automatically on every commit is preferable.
+The git_commit SBOM is "guaranteed to be valid", is produced once per commit, in a dedicated and highly protected workflow that requires elevated permission to be modified.
+It is labeled using "*is_git_commit*" to denote that git_clone SBOMs sharing the same commit hash should be validated against this git_commit.

-To create an SBOM of your checkout repo you need to use *Valint* again right after your CI/CD checkout.
+2. The second workflow produces *git_clone* and *image* in a sequence (inside the same pipeline run).
+To create an SBOM of your checkout repo you need to use *Valint* again right after your CI/CD checkout (the *git_clone*).
 As this step is dependent on your CI/CD platform I encourage you to go to our [CI Integrations page](../../docs/ci-integrations "CI Integrations") to see what we can offer.

+The *git_clone* SBOM should be produced immediately after checkout and before the image was built.
+It shares the commit hash of the *git_commit* SBOM but isn't labeled with *is_git_commit*.

 As an example, here's what you need to do in a general pipeline where you use CLI commands: